panosek/clean-and-tidy/README.md

 Now we have all the data in one big dataframe.
 The second column of our features dataframe  contains the names of the measurements which comprises the X_test and X_train tables.
 So we  flip the features on it's side; extract the second row; and assign it to the last 561 colnames  of our mergeboth dataframe.

-We then use subsetting to extract just the first two columns and those columns
-containing  mean() or std() in the column names.
+We then use subsetting to extract just the first two columns and those columns containing  mean() or std() in the column names.
 This gives us 68 columns.

-Next we load the dplyr library to transform the dataframe to tbl_dataframe and call it
+Next we load the dplyr library to transform the dataframe to tbl_dataframe and call it  merg_tbl.
-merg_tbl.
 Using the information in activity_labels we replace the "activity" integer values
 in merg_tbl with the actual  activity descriptions like WALKING etc.

-Finally clean up the column names a bit by removing the "()" and "-" ; group the
-dataframe by subject and activity. i.e. each subject and activity pair will be a group and
-apply the summarize_each function to get the mean values of the all the columns for each of these groups,  and write it to a dataframe called tidyData.
-We cleanup by deleting all intermediate variables.
+Finally clean up the column names a bit by removing the "()" and "-" ; group the dataframe by subject and activity. i.e. each subject and activity pair will be a group and apply the summarize_each function to get the mean values of the all the columns for each of these groups,  and write it to a dataframe called tidyData.
+We cleanup by deleting all intermediate variables and writing the tidyData.txt to disc drive.

-If tidyData.txt is opened using a spreadsheet or read into R using read.table one can see
-that it is indeed tidy.
+If tidyData.txt is opened using a spreadsheet or read into R using read.table one can see that it is indeed tidy.

 ####REFERENCES:
 This work drew quite heavily on the FAQ put out by the Community TA